AmeroHan/ACandy/README.md

    a.h1["#top heading heading-1"] "Hello!",
    a.div { class="container", style="margin: 0 auto;",
       a.p {
-         "My name is ",
-         a.dfn "ACandy",
-         ", a module for building HTML.",
+         "My name is ", a.dfn("ACandy"), ", a module for building HTML.", a.br,
-         a.br,
          "Thank you for your visit.",
       },